jmsmistral/lorix/README.md

 # Development

 Run `npm ci` followed by `npm run check`.
 Example fixtures and expected results live in the tests, keeping the README focused on usage.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

+# Changelog

+See [CHANGELOG.md](CHANGELOG.md) for release history and compatibility notes.

 # License